 If you don't already have a Google Account, you must create one.

 - Sign in to Google Cloud Console and navigate to BigQuery.
 You can also open the BigQuery web UI directly by entering the following URL in your browser.

 - Accept the terms of service.

 - Before you can use BigQuery, you must create a project.
 Follow the prompts to create your new project.

 Choose a project name and make note of the project ID.

 The project ID is a unique name across all Google Cloud projects.
 It will be referred to later in this codelab as

 This codelab uses BigQuery resources withing the BigQuery sandbox limits.
 A billing account is not required.
-If you later want to remove the sandbox limits, you can add a billing account by signing up for the Google Cloud Platform free trial.
+If you later want to remove the sandbox limits, you can add a billing account by signing up for the Google Cloud free trial.

 You will use Cloud Shell, a command-line environment running in Google Cloud.